-It doesn’t matter if your in-house IT department handles it or if you hire a cloud service provider to do it for you – all aspects of a private cloud are determined by you.
-Everything from security and testing is set and conducted by you, not a public cloud provider.
+It doesn’t matter if your in-house IT department handles it or if you hire a cloud service provider to do it for you.
+Companies have full control of all aspects of the private cloud.
+Including everything from security and testing.
 One problem that is common with the public cloud is the inability to use new hypervisor technology.
-Some organisations wishing to install the newest hypervisor may find themselves restricted by a public cloud provider who may not allow these to be used.
+Some organisations wishing to install the newest hypervisor may find restrictions by a public cloud provider.
 The same issues also arise should you wish to monitor changes in threshold levels.
 However, these issues are not a problem when opting for a private cloud, since you are in complete control.

 Everything is behind the firewall

 Security is always a big issue and while public clouds are safe, private clouds offer that extra layer of protection that ensures peace of mind.
 In addition, some industries will have specific government regulations that prevent data from being stored on a public cloud.
 With a private cloud, all internal users who are located behind the same firewall will have access to data and applications.
 This allows for faster transfer rates and the ability to monitor access.
 More importantly, everything will be compliant with regulations, giving you one less thing to worry about.
 This level of security is simply not possible in a public cloud environment.